Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Theory

 The total number of pairs of signal and idler photons in the squeezed state{, $N_{SI}$, is obtained by summing over the diagonal entries of either the signal or idler moment in Eqs. \eqref{eq:NS moment decomposed} or \eqref{eq:NI moment decomposed} respectively,}

-An expression similar to Eq. \eqref{eq:efficiency} for the generation efficiency in the CW limit{,} and similar to Eq. \eqref{eq:LowGain} for the efficiency for the {pair-regime}, can then be introduced here for the {LOS regime,}
+An expression similar to Eq. \eqref{eq:efficiency} for the generation efficiency in the cw limit{,} and similar to Eq. \eqref{eq:LowGain} for the efficiency for the {pair regime}, can then be introduced here for the {LOS regime,}

-As we will see in our sample calculation, $ \mathcal{E}^{SI}_{\mathrm{pulse}}$ coincides with $ \mathcal{E}^{SI}_{\mathrm{pulse;pair-regime}}$ for sufficiently low pulse energies and powers, as we would expect.
+As we will see in our sample calculation, $ \mathcal{E}^{SI}_{\mathrm{pulse}}$ coincides with $ \mathcal{E}^{SI}_{\mathrm{pulse;pair regime}}$ for sufficiently low pulse energies and powers, as we would expect.
 To study the separability of the squeezed state in Eq. \eqref{eq:OutKetFinal4} we calculate its Schmidt number \cite{bib:Quesada2022,bib:Houde2023}

-where $r_n$ are the entries of the diagonal matrix $\bm R$ in Eq. \eqref{eq:SVD_J}. {Within the approximations of this subsection, the Schmidt number in the {LOS regime} is unchanged from that in the {pair-regime}, since the same pair generation operator from Eq. \eqref{eq:SuperA} appears in {Eq. \eqref{eq:OutKetFinalFirstOrder} from the pair-regime} and {expression \eqref{eq:OutKetFinal2} from the LOS regime} for the output ket.
-That is, within the approximations made here the joint spectral amplitude in the LOS regime is the same as the biphoton wave function in the pair-regime.}
+where $r_n$ are the entries of the diagonal matrix $\bm R$ in Eq. \eqref{eq:SVD_J}. {Within the approximations of this section, the Schmidt number in the {LOS regime} is unchanged from that in the {pair regime}, since the same pair generation operator from Eq. \eqref{eq:SuperA} appears in {Eq. \eqref{eq:OutKetFinalFirstOrder} from the pair regime} and {expression \eqref{eq:OutKetFinal2} from the LOS regime} for the output ket.
+That is, within the approximations made here the joint spectral amplitude in the LOS regime is the same as the biphoton wave function in the pair regime.}